AIADMK says it is big brother in TN, asks BJP to fall in line or rework its 2021 poll options | Politics

 Pointing to the deaths of AIADMK's top leader J Jayalalithaa and DMK's M Karunanidhi who opposed her, senior leader and AIADMK Deputy Coordinator K P Munusamy said that in the absence of such leaders, 'many' parties were now trying to make a political entry into Tamil Nadu and succeed but did not name any party.
 Some national parties, ''opportunists, betrayers and a crowd,''were blaming the Dravidian outfits,alleging they ruined Tamil Nadu by their 50 plus year rule of the state, he said.

 Munusamy wondered how accusations of inefficiency could be hurled against the AIADMK government when the Centre had given so many awards to Tamil Nadu for its stellar performance in many sectors.
-Also, the state overall had superior infrastructure and facilities, be it education or health care amenities, he said.
+Also, the state overall had superior infrastructure and facilities, be it education or health care amenities, he said, at the launch of the AIADMK's campaign for the assembly elections likely to be held in coming April-May.

 All such forces eying political gains should realise that Tamil Nadu would not endorse them as Dravidian ideology is the bedrock of the state's social and cultural milieu, he said.
 Tamil Nadu's socio-political landscape was nurtured by the Dravidian movement, which was built on the ethos of Tamil culture, language and valour and hence the state was entirely different from the rest of the country, Munusamy said.

 The distinctive feature and undercurrent of the Dravidian movement has effectively blocked the entry of national parties into the state for over half a century, he said, adding it was only the offshoots of the movement -AIADMK and DMK- that have been ruling Tamil Nadu since 1967.
-Munusamy made the remarks in the presence of Chief Minister K Palaniswami, Deputy Chief Minister O Panneerselvam and other senior leaders.
+Munusamy, who made the remarks in the presence of Chief Minister K Palaniswami, Deputy Chief Minister O Panneerselvam and other senior leaders asserted that the AIADMK remained the torchbearer of the Dravidian movement and not the DMK's late patriarch M Karunanidhi.

-Assembly elections are due during April-May 2021 in Tamil Nadu.
-In his fiery speech, Munusamy, a senior leader seen as close to Panneerselvam, who is also the party coordinator, was clear in his political message that BJP cannot succeed independently in Tamil Nadu and was very much dependent on AIADMK.
+AIADMK founder M G Ramachandran, late party supremo Jayalalithaa and now Panneerselvam and Palaniswami were the successors of Dravidian icon, C N Annadurai who pioneered the Dravidian movement in Tamil Nadu, he asserted.
+In his fiery speech, Munusamy, a senior leader seen as close to Panneerselvam, the party coordinator, was clear in his political message that BJP cannot succeed independently in Tamil Nadu and was very much dependent on AIADMK.

 ''Be it a national party or state party..the government will be led by the AIADMK.
 There is no necessity for a coalition government.
 If any political party comes forward for an alliance arrangement with an idea of a coalition government, let them please think about it,'' he said.
 The senior leader exhorted party cadres to work hard to ensure the party emerged victorious in the polls next year.